-Aba knife fish (Gymnaruchus Niloticus) is rich in protein which commands a very high price in Nigerian market.
-It has an average price of \$30 per fish, due to its high value and relished when smoked.
-Suitors offer it as a gift to the bride's family during payment of bride price in some part of Nigeria (Effiong and Fakunle, 2011).
-However, the demand for fish consumption is high in Nigeria where the human population and the need for nutritious diet is rising increasingly.
-Therefore, a decline in fish availability will have a negative effect on the nutritional status of the population.
-Fish contributes about 40% of the protein intake of the people (Effiong and Fakunle, 2011).
-The life cycle, breeding, feeding, nutritive value and cold storage of Aba knife fish species have been studied but there's limited information on the process of smoke drying the fish sample and the influence of smoke drying on the qualitative (nutritional values) and quantitative (sensory) properties.
-The body structure of the fish can be studied to design and construct more under water vessels and streamlined ones that use less energy.
+Aba knife fish (Gymnarchus niloticus) is normally found in slow-moving streams and densely vegetated swamps and marshes (Eyo, 2001; Akinneye, 2010; Emere and Dibal, 2013).
+Gymnaruchus niloticus is rich in protein which commands a very high price in Nigerian market.
+It has an average price of \$30 per fish, due to its high value and relished when smoked (Effiong and Fakunle, 2011).
 This study therefore, aims to determine the effect of smoking on the proximate composition (moisture content, crude protein, fat, crude fibre, ash, carbohydrate, energy content) and organoleptic quality (texture, aroma, colour, taste, and general acceptability) of Aba knife fish.